Exabyte-io/documentation/docs/compute/hpl-benchmark.md

 </details>

 !!! warning "HPL optimization"
-    Little effort has been put to the optimization of HPL benchmark for each of the cases studied.
+    Moderate effort has been put into the optimization of HPL benchmark for each of the cases studied.
 The results should be considered a quick estimate rather than exhaustive study.
-We expect a ~20% improvement to be possible.
+We expect a ~20% improvement to be possible with further optimization.

 # Hardware